Scottsdale is probably not the first city you think of when it comes to mountain…

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I may receive a small percentage of the sale at no extra cost to you.

-How I ended up driving the Apache Trail
+How I ended up driving this road

 I had left Scottsdale, armed with a map and a pretty good idea of the exit I needed to get off to do a hike in the Superstition Mountains.
 But memory failed me and glancing at the fine print of a map going 70 mph, was in my books, a recipe for disaster.